phasorpy.phasor#

 imag_unnormalized (array_like) – Unnormalized imaginary component of phasor coordinates.

-samples (int, default: 1) – Number of signal samples over which mean was integrated.
+samples (int, optional, default: 1) – Number of signal samples over which mean_unnormalized was integrated.

 dtype (dtype_like, optional) – Data type of output arrays.
 Either float32 or float64.
-The default is float64 unless the real is float32.
+The default is float64 unless real_unnormalized is float32.

 - Returns: